craftcms/docs/docs/2.x/plugins/events-reference.md

 #### Params:

 - `user` – A <craft2:Craft\UserModel> object representing the user that was just registered.
-- `defaultGroupId` – The id of the user group that the user is about to be assigned to.
+- `defaultGroupId` – The ID of the user group that the user is about to be assigned to.

 ### userGroups.onAssignUserToDefaultGroup